-Actions allow you to trigger tasks based on various events.
+Workflows allow you to trigger tasks based on various events.
 Examples include creating a ticket when someone opts-out of your XM Directory, sending a follow-up email to a customer after a low satisfaction score.
 For both the inciting event and the resulting task, you have a lot of options, most of which are inside the Qualtrics platform and some of which are outside.

-Using the New Actions UI
+Using the New Workflows UI

-- Go to your survey.
+- Go to the Workflow tab in your project.

 - Pick Editor.

-- Choose Create an action.
+- Choose Create a workflow.

-- Scheduled: Set a schedule for the action to be executed over and over again, such as a ticket task being created every Monday, or a survey that should be sent on the first of every month.
+- Scheduled: Set a schedule for the workflow to be executed over and over again, such as a ticket task being created every Monday, or a survey that should be sent on the first of every month.

 - Add a task.
 This is what we want to happen as a result of the event meeting the conditions, such as an email being sent, a ticket being created, or a Slack message being sent.
 See defining tasks for more examples.